cheminfo/dispatcher/README.md

 Advanced settings
 =================

+This could be used with 2 related projecdts [BioReactor](https://github.com/bioreactor) and [Legoino](https://github.com/lpatiny/legoino)

 When you start the program and you specify the argument ``--config zigbee`` the system will look for a file named ``./configs/zigbee.json``.
 You may create any new file in this ``./configs`` folder.
 For example you could create ``bioreactor.json`` and then start the program with
 ```
 node server.js --config bioreactor
 ```

+## configs

+The configuration files are stored in ``./configs``.

-In this file you will define all the devices that should be monitored (as an array) as well as their type.
+In a config file you will define all the devices that should be monitored (as an array) as well as their type.
 A device is characterised by :
 * type: corresponds to the name of a file that is in the folder ``./devices`` and that will describe exactly the feature of this type of device.
 * description: free name
 * prefix: the prefix that has to be send to communicate to this device.
 If you connect directly the device to the computer this should be empty, if you use a master/slave configuration with zigbee this should contain the address of the device.